 The fact is, this entire false doctrine of God becoming man and dying on the cross to cleanse our sins has not only been perpetuated through institutions that have followed traditions based upon brutal violence and oppression, but they are maintained today for the purposes of gaining followers and lining coffers that pay rich salaries and provide lavish quarters for their politically-elected church leaders.

-This is precisely what the teachers and their followers of the organized ecclesiastical sectarian institutions have been doing with Jesus.
-They have imagined that Jesus' torture and murder has paid for their selfish activities.
-They are imagining that Jesus will pay the price for their transgressions.
+This is precisely how some deal with Jesus.
+Many have imagined that Jesus' torture and murder paid for their selfish activities.
+Many are imagining that Jesus will pay the price for their transgressions.
 They won't have to be responsible, because Jesus suffered two thousand years ago, and as long as we "accept Jesus into our heart," Jesus' suffering pays the price for our transgressions.

 And this goes for any other self-centered (sinful) activity.
-If even a "born again Christian" is caught cheating on an exam they will be thrown out of school.
+If even someone claiming to be "born again" is caught cheating on an exam they will still be thrown out of school.
 They will still have to be responsible for their activities.
-We've also seen "born again Christian" evangelists who have been caught cheating or otherwise doing sinful things and had to pay a price for that activity.
-Their followers didn't continue to follow them while saying, "its okay, my preacher is not responsible for that activity because Jesus died for his sins."
-No. As a consequence, the preachers lost most of their followers, and lost their positions and their salaries.
-They had to pay a price for their self-centered (sinful) activities.
+This has also been the case for some "born again" evangelists who have been caught doing things and have had to pay the price.
+Why didn't Jesus pay the price for those things?

-In other words, we are responsible for our own sins, and our self-centered activities in general - big and small, good or bad.
+Who is responsible for our sins?We are responsible for our own sins, and our self-centered activities in general - big and small, good or bad.
 This is the way the physical world is set up.
-This physical world is a place of consequence.
-It is a place of learning.
+This physical world is a place of learning.
+It is a place of consequence.
 The Supreme Being set this world up as a place of consequence to teach us: To allow us to learn from our behavior, in order to become better people.

 Just imagine a place with no consequences: We could do whatever we want, without consequences.
 No one would learn to do the right thing.
 The result would be brutal chaos.